HireSmarter/churn201/churn202.md

 This does not require RStudio.
 The plots are:

+![Figure4][]

-- Figure 4 shows the above Weibull distributions as configured by `shape.good`, `scale.good`, `shape.bad`, and `scale.bad`.
+Figure 4 shows the above Weibull distributions as configured by `shape.good`, `scale.good`, `shape.bad`, and `scale.bad`.
 Orange is "bad fit," and Blue is "good fit."

+![Figure5][]

-- Figure 5 shows the benefit-cost curve and cutoff lines, as derived in Churn 201, and configured by `max.benefit`, `cost.ramp`, `cost.scale`, and `salary`.
+Figure 5 shows the benefit-cost curve and cutoff lines, as derived in Churn 201, and configured by `max.benefit`, `cost.ramp`, `cost.scale`, and `salary`.
 These are the "quantitative scissors."

+![Figure6][]

-- Figure 6 shows the Cumulative Net Benefit curve and cutoff lines, as configured by `max.benefit`, `cost.ramp`, `cost.scale`, and `salary`.
+Figure 6 shows the Cumulative Net Benefit curve and cutoff lines, as configured by `max.benefit`, `cost.ramp`, `cost.scale`, and `salary`.

+![Figure7][]

-- Figure 7 shows the Expected Cumulative Net Benefit curves for "good fit" and "bad fit", plus the value of the EVH in text.
+Figure 7 shows the Expected Cumulative Net Benefit curves for "good fit" and "bad fit", plus the value of the EVH in text.
 These curves and EVH are derived from all above variables as well as `good.bad.ratio`.

-Note the parameters to change the sample size, annotation, graph grobbing, and more.
+Note the other parameters to change annotation, graph grobbing, and more.

 Every time the model is run, it prints text to the console, such as: